bmuskalla/scoped-system-properties/README.md

 Proper isolation can be achieved by leveraging a global lock using JUnits [@ResourceLock](https://junit.org/junit5/docs/current/api/org/junit/jupiter/api/parallel/ResourceLock.html) (see [Synchronization when running Parallel Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution-synchronization)).
 While this has the same effect of avoiding race conditions on the system properties, such tests cannot be run in parallel if they require mutating access to system properties.

 # Changelog

+## 1.1.0
+* Avoid global changes to affect the isolated environment
+* Support all Properties API
+* Simplified delegation

 ## 1.0.0 Reworked API
 * Favor `PropertyEnvironment` as concept